 Streamline your patient access workflows.
 Many of the top reasons claims are denied occur in the patient access workflow.
 Nearly a quarter of denials are caused by issues with registration and eligibility.
 Providers should consider replacing manual processes with revenue cycle tools that automate the entire patient access process.
 These tools ensure the information collected is up to date.
 They also help streamline the typically resource-intensive and time-consuming process of verifying coverage.

 Stay on top of payer requirements and documentation.
 More than 23% of claims are denied because of issues with precertification and authorization requirements (12.4%) or medical documentation (10.8%).
 For providers with limited resources and busy practices, it can be easy for these requirements to slip through the cracks.
-Yet problems in this area often lead to timely filing issues.
-And denials caused by timely filing problems are among the hardest to overturn.
+Problems in this area often lead to timely filing issues.
+Denials caused by timely filing problems are among the hardest to overturn.
 Revenue cycle technology can help by flagging payer requirements for you so they won’t be overlooked or discovered too late.

 Make sure claims are clean upon first submission.
 Other top denial reasons involve missing or invalid claim dates and coding errors.
 These are typically caused by errors in data entry.
 While you can’t avoid all such errors, using tools that filter claims before they’re sent allows staff to fix errors before they get to the payer’s adjudication system.
 This is especially important for departments that see a lot of turnover.
 In those environments, team members may be less experienced in revenue cycle processes.
 These tools act as a gatekeeper that keeps your revenue cycle moving along.